saifalhroub/nopCommerce-store/Defects.md

 ## TC :

-- Validate leaving all optional fields empty

----

 ## Defect Title:
- Checkout --> Billing Address --> state/province --> The State/Province field is not marked as required but the system blocks address submission
+ Checkout --> Billing Address --> state/province --> The State/Province field is not marked as required, but the system blocks address submission

 ---

 ## Steps to Reproduce:

 1. Navigate to the checkout page
-2. Add new billing address
+2. Add a new billing address
 3. Fill all mandatory fields with valid data
 4. Select a country where the State/Province has options. (e.g., USA / Armenia )
 5. Leave all optional fields empty